of WoW Utah

 When he isn’t giving back in some way, Lewie can be found doing his other passions which are waterfowl hunting, riding his Harley, enjoying friends and other outdoor activities.

-Jennifer Weaver is an award-winning journalist and works in corporate communications for a direct selling company headquartered in Provo, Utah.
+Jennifer Weaver is an award-winning journalist and works in corporate communications for a direct selling company headquartered in Lindon, Utah.

-She has a monthly column in The Daily Herald called Taming of the Crew, which emphasizes issues about single parenting.
+She currently writes for Valor Magazine and The Beauty Battalion, and formerly had a monthly column in The Daily Herald called Taming of the Crew, which emphasizes issues about single parenting.

 Jennifer earned a bachelor’s of science degree in Human Development and Family Studies from the University of Utah and a master of management and public administration degree from the University of Phoenix, where she also graduated as a member of the Lambda Sigma Chapter of the International Business Honor Society, Delta Mu Delta.